KazuCocoa/ScenariosForAppium/README.md

 sampleSenarioForAppium
 ======================

-RSpec senario for Appium as example.
+RSpec scenario for Appium as example.

 please start rspec on top directory